The Coombs' Test

 The two most commonly recognized forms of antibody-mediated hemolysis in newborns are Rh incompatibility and ABO incompatibility.

-Rh incompatibility occurs when a mother who is type Rh - (and has naturally occuring anti-Rh antibodies in her serum) gives birth to an infant who is Rh+.
-If any mixing of maternal and fetal blood occurs during pregnancy or the birth process, the mother's anti-Rh antibodies will vigorously attack the baby's Rh+ rbcs by adhering to, and then lysing, the cells.
+Rh incompatibility occurs when a mother who is type Rh - and who has circulating anti-Rh antibodies from a previous exposure to Rh+ antigens (either through blood transfusion or during a prior pregnancy) gives birth to an infant who is Rh+.
+During pregnancy, those antibodies will cross the placenta and vigorously attack the baby's Rh+ rbcs by adhering to, and then lysing, the cells.
+Except in those instances where mother was stimulated to produce anti-Rh through a blood transfusion, first pregnancies are not generally at risk for Rh incompatibility.

 ABO incompatibility occurs by the same general mechanism.
 Type O mothers are most commonly impacted, since they carry both anti-A and anti-B antibodies.
 If the infant is type A, type B, or type AB, risk for incompatibility exists.
 This is frequently referred to as a "set-up".
 If mixing of maternal and fetal blood occurs during pregnancy or the birth process, these antibodies can also attack the baby's rbcs and cause hemolysis.
 In general, this reaction is less serious than Rh incompatibility (which can be fatal if severe and untreated), and usually only results in jaundice and mild anemia.